sherif-gamal111/dbt_snowflake_airflow_project/README.md

 ---

-## ☕ Stay Connected
-Let's stay in touch!
-Feel free to connect with me on the following platforms:

-LinkedIn Upwork Freelancer Portfolio

----

 ## 🛡️ License
 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.